kklingenberg/markup/README.md

 Where `m` would usually model a useful stateful operation.
-A document is then a function that receives a writing procedure (a python function that receives text) and does something with it.
+A document is then a function that receives a writing procedure (a python function that receives text and does something with it).

 So to write a document `doc` to a file `f`, you'd do `doc(f.write)`.